Talk Like a Dog using Doglish

 The ‘Good Dog’ Voice

-However, when using the commanding voice to get your dog to perform a task, don’t use a long sentence of words.
+However, when using the voice of leadership to get your dog to perform a task, don’t use a long sentence of words.
 For instance, if you want your dog to sit, just say ‘SIT’.
 Don’t narrate the Gettysburg address.

 It is important that you don’t repeat your commands more than twice.
 If you repeat your commands over and over again, you are only training your dog to ignore you and that you don’t expect a response.
 Your commands just become wallpaper and background noise.

-You should always pause after issuing a command and before praising your dog.
+You should always pause after issuing a request and before praising your dog.
 The pause is important.
 It causes the healing, the therapy, and the learning.
 It is a test of who is in control – you or your dog.
-Often I advise my clients to wait for at least five seconds after a dog responds to a command before the praise is given.
+Often, I advise my clients to wait for at least five seconds after a dog responds to a command before the praise is given.

 This, for instance, is very important with the ‘SIT’ command.

-After commanding ‘SIT’, if the dog sits for five seconds then you have definitely achieved your goal and the praise is justified.
-However, if your dog does not sit for five seconds, it is still in control and you need to issue the command again.
+After commanding ‘SIT’, if the dog sits for five seconds, then you have definitely achieved your goal and the praise is justified.
+However, if your dog does not sit for five seconds, it is still in control, and you need to issue the request again.
 This time though, use a food reward to lure your Pooch into the correct position.

 Sometimes placing it gently in the sit position and holding it there for five seconds is effective.